yzhangcs/parser/README.md

 ```

 `SuPar` also supports parsing from tokenized sentences or from file.
-For semantic dependency parsing, lemmas and POS tags are needed.
+For BiLSTM-based semantic dependency parsing models, lemmas and POS tags are needed.

 ```py
 >>> import os